 The Ashes 2025/26 | Australia vs England | Second Test Preview and Predictions

-After an incredible start to the Ashes 2025/26 series which saw hosts Australia stomp England in Perth, the action moves to Brisbane for the second Test, which will also be a Day/Night Test.
-Australia have an incredible record in pink-ball games as since the first-ever pink-ball game back in 2015, Australia have never lost a day/night Test match.
+After an incredible start to the 2025/26 Ashes series, the action moves to Brisbane for the second match, which will also be a day-night affair.
+Australia have an incredible record in pink-ball Tests, having lost only one of them since they were introduced in 2015.

-England come into this game with their backs up against the wall after being outclassed in the opening game and need a big turnaround if they want to keep their Ashes hopes alive.
+England come into this game with their backs against the wall after being outclassed in the opener and need a huge turnaround if they want to keep their Ashes hopes alive.

 For the second Test of the 2025/26 Ashes series, here we present our preview and predictions.